You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 You can work for many muscle groups with pull-ups, including your back and arms.
 They are a great addition to strength training programs.

 Are you ready to build your pull-up bar from scratch?
-Simply connect some pipes and hang the contraption on a suitable load-bearing beam.
+Connect some pipes and hang the contraption on a suitable load-bearing beam.

 Before you pull, make sure that the bar is secure and supported.

-Pull-ups can be rather difficult, But in 1-2 weeks time, your body will get used to them.
+Pull-ups can be rather tricky, But in 1-2 weeks, your body will get used to them.

 Kettlebells